li-hong-yue/li-hong-yue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a student at Stanford University studying Mathematics and Computer Science.
+I am a graduate student at Stanford University.